Betterez/btrz-pdf/docs/index.md

 Create pdf documents from liquid templates.

-This library uses [LiquidJS](https://liquidjs.com/), [Symbology](https://symbology.dev/), [Bz-Date](https://www.npmjs.com/package/bz-date), [btrz-formatter](https://www.npmjs.com/package/btrz-formatter) and [PDFMake](https://pdfmake.github.io/docs/0.1/) and link them togethers while adding some helpers to easily generate PDFs from templates.
+This library uses [LiquidJS](https://liquidjs.com/), [Symbology](https://symbology.dev/), [Bz-Date](https://www.npmjs.com/package/bz-date), [btrz-formatter](https://www.npmjs.com/package/btrz-formatter) and [PDFMake](https://pdfmake.github.io/docs/0.1/) and link them together while adding some helpers to easily generate PDFs from templates.

+The vesion of PDFMake has been inlined and modified to allow for text rotation.

 ## Install